Aura farming

-Aura farming is a term denoting the act of cultivating an appearance of effortless charisma or "coolness", often through repetitive, stylized actions.
-Popularized in 2024, the term became attached to a viral dance originated by Rayyan Arkan Dikha, an Indonesian boy, in 2025.
+Aura farming is a colloquialism denoting the act of cultivating an appearance of effortless charisma, i.e. "coolness", often through repetitive actions to that end.
+Popularized in 2024, the term soon became associated with a viral dance originated by Rayyan Arkan Dikha, a boy from Indonesia.
+The Funk Carioca and Phonk musical genres have made this type of viral internet challenge more representative and global.

 Origins

 The expression "aura farming" was popularized in 2024, largely in reference to anime characters and various celebrities.
-It generally describes someone who does something repetitive to look cool and build "aura" – a Gen Alpha term synonymous with charisma or "rizz".
+It generally describes someone who does something repetitive to look "cool" and build "aura" – a slang term synonymous with charisma or "rizz", although the latter has romantic connotations that are not shared by "aura".